"Izzy, why is it so hard to connect with you? Trying to find your contact form is like navigating a labyrinth. Grrrr..."

 The closest I get to teaching martial arts is the Martial Movement & Mindset aspect of my Dance program, and that is not designed for combat or for making impact with anything that has physical mass, since I'm not there to correct alignment, placement, etc. in person.
 Teaching combative arts also requires heftier liability insurance than I possess.

 Same as with dance.
 As soon as I started understanding how to put sentences and paragraphs together, I started writing down the storylines and characters I was already playing with in the bathtub, my forts, with Barbies and Dawn Dolls and S/He-Men and Star Wars action figures and...my imagination.
 Gradually, I learned how to do it as a skill.

-After a brief tangle with Writing & Academia, piggybacked by some unkind comments about how female warrior women were unbelievable characters or simply something that nobody wanted to read about, I dove into the writer's closet for 20 years.
+After a brief tangle with Writing & Academia, piggybacked by some unkind comments about how female warrior women were unbelievable characters or simply a topic that nobody wanted to read about, I dove into the writer's closet for 20 years.
 Eventually, martial arts and some other heart-healing adventures convinced me that perhaps I really did want to publish my writing someday, so I won a scholarship to a writer's conference, which I attended for three years, learning the arts and craft of writing.

 Last winter, I decided to get back on the horse and learn the deeper business of that job.
 I won another conference scholarship, where I learned that self-publishing is pretty much the same job as the one I'm trying to replace: that of unmanaged, touring dancer and instructor.
 Just...you know...in a way bigger ocean with way more sensory overload, way more monetary expenses, and some other tasks that make my Dain Bramage say, "Sit down before you hurt yourself."